 - The Advanced Practitioner

 - International Independent Study Module (optional)

-Our graduates have gone on to work in a variety of settings,
+Our graduates have gone on to work in a variety of specialist settings, these include:

 - forum theatre

 - drama for health and wellbeing

 - therapeutic applications of drama

 Graduates have also gone on to do post-graduate education in:

 - arts management

 Our students have access to a diverse range of equipment and resources, which in most cases are sufficient to complete their programme of study.
 We provide the basic materials necessary for students to develop their practical work within our extensive workshop and studio facilities.